ofefo/litePlay.js/tutorial.md

 lp.instrument(lp.organ)
 ```

-the default was set to piano at the start, but we now changed it to organ.
+the default was set to piano at the start, but we now changed it to
+organ.
+An introduction to instruments is given at the end of the tutorial.

 We can also tell what to play.
 If the sound is from a pitched instrument,
 we can ask it to play a given pitch,